“I’m sorry, Mom. I love you.”

 “Get your people here.
 They are subordinate to mine.
 Are any of the hunters still alive?”

 GM: “Only those two,” Ferris answers.
 He doesn’t lick his lips, but his eyes glint.
 “My people don’t know about Kindred.
-But they’ll do what they’re told without questions.”
+But they’ll do what they’re told, no questions.”

 Caroline: “Get the bodies out of here.
 Yours will do the immediate cleanup inside.
 Shell casing, any ordinance, weapons.
 You know better than I do what’s left here.”